JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

     * In many cases, the product you have been laboring over is obsolete by the time you are ready to release it.
 This can lead to massive frustration.

 ### The Mythical Man-Month
+In this essay, Fredrick explores the complexity of getting a software project done on time and correctly.
+One major theme is it is very hard to estimate a software task.
+Currently, any estimation techniques we have are somewhat poor and these poor estimations make it hard for managers to give good timelines.
+One interesting concept that is brought up is that developer estimates are often optimistic.
+It is argued that software engineers are eternal optimists and this can lead to estimates being very off.
+Another issue with estimations is they are often ignored or pressured to meet a customer's demand.
+There is a call for managers with stronger backbones to avoid this sort of temptation.

+Another topic that is talked about a lot is the trade-off between men and months.
+In many other industries if you add more people to a project it will get done faster.
+Software is a bit of an exception.
+In the case of software often adding more people will have no effect or a negative impact on timelines.
+Bringing more people onboard requires more communication from already productive developers.

+As far as getting the product out the door there is a surprising amount of time spent doing things other than writing the code.
+It is argued that really coding is only one-sixth of the total effort.
+The rest of the effort is spent planning and testing.

+In the last section of this chapter, there is some guidance provided on what you can try to do if a project is falling behind.
+Some advice includes push the task out, drop scope on the task, and if all else fails you can try to add heads but smartly.
+Adding more developers is a serious risk and should be done early in the process.

+#### Original notes
 * Techniques of estimating are poorly developed
 * estimating techniques confuse effort with progress.
 (This hides the assumption that people and months are interchangeable)
 * since we are unsure of our estimates it makes software managers lives difficult